daattali/beautiful-jekyll/_drafts/nakivo-v10.5-brings-vmware-monitoring-and-anti-ransomware-resilience.md

 ### Nakivo Virtual appliance update to v10.5

-If you already run a NAKIVO Backup & Replication virtual appliance, download the updater package [here](https://www.nakivo.com/resources/download/update/).
+If you already run a NAKIVO Backup & Replication virtual appliance you can obviously update your existing server.
+You can update with the notification telling you an update is available.
+Otherwise, the documentation explains how to update manualy. download the updater package [here](https://www.nakivo.com/resources/download/update/).

 ![](/img/nakivo105-2.png)